-Hence show that if the lamina is placed in a vertical plane with CE on a b) if the lamina is suspended from O, find the angle that OB makes with the vertical.
+Hence show that if the lamina is placed in a vertical plane with CE on a a) Find the centre of gravity of the uniform lamina shown below.

+b) if the lamina is suspended from O, find the angle that OB makes with the vertical.